swift-server/swift-aws-lambda-runtime/Examples/HelloJSON/README.md

 # Hello JSON

-This is a simple example of an AWS Lambda function that takes a JSON structure as input parameter and returns a JSON structure as response.
+This is a simple example of an AWS Lambda function that takes a JSON structure as an input parameter and returns a JSON structure as a response.

 The runtime takes care of decoding the input and encoding the output.